deleriux/logforj/README.md

 Logforj works off of the assumption that LDAP and JRMP traffic on random ports out to the internet are probably suspect.

+Logforj works best being placed on a gateway or border device, such that is can protect the many devices behind it.

 Requirements
 ------------